marymafa/marymafa.github.io/_posts/2018-01-22-javascript-calculator.md

 ### Javascript Calculator

-In this project was asked to build a javascript calculator that wil allow  users to add, subtract, multiply and divide two numbers.
+In this project I were suppose  to build a javascript calculator that wil allow  users to add, subtract, multiply and divide two numbers.
 If a user  click  an a clear button ,it is  clear the input field with a clear button and t user  can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.

 ### code explanation